1955 Pacific typhoon season: Typhoon Anita

 Anita formed as a tropical depression on April 17.
 Anita entered a phase of warm waters, and it rapidly intensified to a category 1 typhoon and even a category 2 typhoon later.
 Anita encountered on a phase of cool waters, and as a result, it gradually weakened.
 Anita but re-intensified into a category 1 typhoon on April 20.
 However, it weakened again on April 22 but again re-intensified to a category 1 and even a category 2 typhoon later.
 Anita reached its peak intensity as a category 3 typhoon.
 Anita encountered a strong wind shear and because of this, Anita rapidly weakened to a tropical storm.
 Anita weakened to a tropical depression on April 25.
 Later, Anita loses its identity and dissipated.

 Typhoon Billie

 Billie hit China as a weak typhoon.

 JMA Tropical Storm Six

 The storm was only tracked by JMA and CMA.

-Typhoon Clara
+Super Typhoon Clara

 a tropical disturbance formed near Guam and turn tropical storm Clara.
 It slowly intensify to a category 4 and it made landfall on the Japanese islands as a category 4.
 It continue going to northeast China and dissipated in mainland China.

-Tropical Storm Dot
+Typhoon Dot

 Dot hit Japan as a tropical storm.